 Why Is My Parrot’s Poop White?

-Your parrot’s feces may come out white or be clay-like in their texture.
+Your parrot’s feces may come out white or be clay-like in texture.
 There may also be too much water or not enough.
 In this case, your parrot may have issues with its pancreas or other digestive organs.

 Why Is My Parrot’s Poop Yellow?